dotnet/reactive/Ix.NET/Documentation/adr/0002-System-Linq-Async-In-Net10.md

 1. add a reference to `System.Linq.AsyncEnumerable` and `System.Interactive.Async` in `System.Linq.Async`
 2. remove from `System.Linq.Async`'s and `System.Interactive.Async`'s publicly visible API (ref assemblies) all `IAsyncEnumerable<T>` extension methods for which direct replacements exist (adding `MinByWithTiesAsync` and `MaxByWithTiesAsync` for the case where the new .NET runtime library methods actually have slightly different functionality)
+4. Rename `AsyncEnumerable` to `AsyncEnumerableDeprecated` in the public API (reference assemblies; the old name will be retained in runtime assemblies for binary compatibility) to avoid errors arising from there being two definitions of `AsyncEnumerable` in the same namespace
-3. add [Obsolete] attribute for members of `AsyncEnumerable` for which `System.Linq.AsyncEnumerable` offers replacements that require code changes to use (e.g., `WhereAwait`, which is replaced by an overload of `Where`)
+5. add [Obsolete] attribute for members of `AsyncEnumerableDeprecated` for which `System.Linq.AsyncEnumerable` offers replacements that require code changes to use (e.g., `WhereAwait`, which is replaced by an overload of `Where`)
-4. `AsyncEnumerable` methods that are a bad idea and that should probably have never existing (the ones that do sync over async, e.g. `ToEnumerable`) are marked as `Obsolete` and will not be replaced; note that although `ToObservable` has issues that meant the .NET team decided not to replicate it, the main issue is that it embeds opinions, and not that there's anything fundamentally broken about it, so we do not include `ToObservable` in this category
+6. the `AsyncEnumerable.ToEnumerable` method that was a bad idea and that should probably have never existing has been marked as `Obsolete` and will not be replaced; note that although `ToObservable` has issues that meant the .NET team decided not to replicate it, the main issue is that it embeds opinions, and not that there's anything fundamentally broken about it, so we do not include `ToObservable` in this category
-5. remaining methods of `AsyncEnumerable` (where `System.Linq.AsyncEnumerable` offers no equivalent) are removed from the publicly visible API of `System.Linq.Async`, with identical replacements being defined by `AsyncEnumerableEx` in `System.Interactive
+7. remaining methods of `AsyncEnumerable` (where `System.Linq.AsyncEnumerable` offers no equivalent) are removed from the publicly visible API of `System.Linq.Async`, with identical replacements being defined by `AsyncEnumerableEx` in `System.Interactive
-6. mark `IAsyncGrouping` as obsolete
+8. mark `IAsyncGrouping` as obsolete
-7. mark the public `IAsyncIListProvider` as obsolete, and define a non-public version for continued internal use in `System.Interactive.Linq`
+9. mark the public `IAsyncIListProvider` as obsolete, and define a non-public version for continued internal use in `System.Interactive.Linq`
-8. continue to provide the full `System.Linq.Async` API in the `lib` assemblies to provide binary compatibility
+10. continue to provide the full `System.Linq.Async` API in the `lib` assemblies to provide binary compatibility
-9. mark the `System.Linq.Async` NuGet package as obsolete, and recommend the use of `System.Linq.AsyncEnumerable` and/or `System.Interactive.Async` instead
+11. mark the `System.Linq.Async` NuGet package as obsolete, and recommend the use of `System.Linq.AsyncEnumerable` and/or `System.Interactive.Async` instead

 The main effect of this is that code that had been using the `System.Linq.Async` implementation of LINQ for `IAsyncEnumerable<T>` will, in most cases, now be using the .NET runtime library implementation if it is rebuilt against this new version of `System.Linq.Async`.